 It’s also important to note that induction coil configurations can be used to heat from one side of the part — and heat the entire part — in flat plate welding applications.
 So, for example, if the welding operator is working on one side of the plate, the induction coil can be heating from the opposite side.
 This allows induction heating and welding to occur at the same time, while also saving time in setup and in moving on to the next part.
 It also provides benefits for operator comfort.

-This is important in many welding applications when it’s critical for quality assurance to ensure that code requirements or customer specifications regarding heat treatment temperatures are being met.
-The capability to digitally record this information provides greater ease of use, efficiency and accuracy compared to recording this data by hand.
+- Induction offers consistency and tracking: The ProHeat induction heating system offers digital recording capabilities that allow temperature levels to be easily tracked and documented.
+This is important in many welding applications where it’s critical for quality assurance to ensure that code requirements or customer specifications regarding heat treatment are being met.
+The capability to digitally record this information provides much greater ease of use, efficiency and accuracy compared to recording this data by hand.

-When using induction for heat treatment in welding applications, there are a few best practices to keep in mind that can help ensure success.
+Induction heating is a flexible, efficient option for preheating in many welding applications.
+When using induction for heat treatment, there are a few best practices to keep in mind that can help ensure success.